trouni/ditchmaster/README.md

-# The masterless repo
+# Make a repository masterless

-Simple CLI tool to change a repository's default branch from `master` to `main`
+Simple CLI tool to change a repository's default branch from `master` to `main`.